shorebirdtech/handbook/src/content/docs/engineering.md

 list of what we saw was the most important things for the project and pick things off the list and do them.

-For now we've been planning via Github project boards and syncing every few days or so on what we think is most important. https://github.com/orgs/shorebirdtech/projects
+For now we've been planning via GitHub project boards and syncing every few days or so on what we think is most important. https://github.com/orgs/shorebirdtech/projects